-

 Are any types of dispute considered non-arbitrable?
 Has there been any evolution in this regard in recent years?

-L. 5016/2023 takes a clear policy stand in favour of the widest arbitrability providing in Article 3 para.
+5016/2023 takes a clear policy stand in favour of the widest arbitrability providing in Article 3 para.
 4 that “Any dispute may be submitted to arbitration unless prohibited by law”.
-Under said Article, any dispute may be arbitrated and it will be incumbent on a party resisting submission to arbitration to identify a statutory provision amounting to a prohibition.
+Hence, any dispute may be arbitrated, and it will be incumbent on a party resisting submission to arbitration to identify a statutory provision amounting to a prohibition.
 Practice and scholarship will doubtless contribute to defining what such prohibition may consist in.

-As regards domestic arbitration, the arbitrability question is controlled by article 867 GrCCP.
-It provides that any private law dispute may be referred to arbitration as long as the parties are vested under law with the power to freely dispose of its subject matter.
-Certain classes of disputes which meet said prerequisite are nevertheless expressly excluded on the basis of other considerations.
-This holds true for example as regards labor disputes, the exclusion of which is premised upon the perceived necessity to protect the interests of employees.
+As regards domestic arbitration, the arbitrability question is controlled by Article 867 GrCCP, providing that any private law dispute may be referred to arbitration as long as the parties are vested under law with the power to freely dispose of its subject matter.
+Certain classes of disputes which meet said prerequisite are nevertheless expressly excluded on the basis of other considerations, such as labor disputes, the exclusion of which is premised upon the perceived necessity to protect the interests of employees.
 Said doctrine is well-established in legal literature and case law.

 -